VDuchauffour/python-package-template/README.md

 The project contains multiple Github workflow, including:

 - `ci`, apply linting and run tests with `pytest` and `pytest-cov`.
-- `draft`, draft a new release when a pull request are merged into "main" or "master".
+- `draft`, draft a new release when a commit is pushed on branch `main` or `master` given its config file located at `.github/release-drafter.yml`.
-- `release`, create and update a latest tag pointing to your latest release, publish this release to PyPI index.
+- `release`, build the package with `cibuildwheel` when a release is published and upload it to the PyPI index.
-- `pre_commit_auto_update`, run a `pre-commit autoupdate` every week and open a pull request if needed.
+- `pre_commit_auto_update`, run a `pre-commit autoupdate` every month and open a pull request if needed.
-- `pr_description_enforcer`, enforce description on pull requests.
+- `pr_description_enforcer`, enforce description on pull requests, otherwise close the pull request.
+- `pr_labeler`, apply a corresponding label on a pull request given its config file located at `.github/pr-labeler.yml`

 Some of these actions requires you to allow Github actions to create or approve pull requests.
 [Learn more.](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#preventing-github-actions-from-creating-or-approving-pull-requests)

-Things you have to do in order to properly set up our project:

-- replace all references to `package` with the name of your project in the `pyproject.toml` and `README.md` files.
-- change your name in the `LICENSE` file.
-- set the code owners in the `.github` directory if necessary.
-- add your PyPI API token as Github secret with the name `PYPI_API_TOKEN`.

 The generated badges are located in the `.github/assets/badges/` folder.